singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 The default container technology to pull and then provide to users is Singularity, which makes sense because we can add executables to the path that are Singularity containers.
+We have also recently added Podman, and will add support for Shifter and Sarus soon.
 If you would like support for a different container technology, please also `open an issue <https://github.com/singularityhub/singularity-hpc>`_ and provide description and links to what you have in mind.